How To Find The Gcf Of A Polynomial

 Solution:

-The resulting binomial factor is a sum of cubes with a = iii x and b = y .
+The resulting binomial factor is a sum of cubes with and

 When the degree of the special binomial is greater than two, we may need to apply the formulas multiple times to obtain a complete factorization.
 A polynomial is completely factoredA polynomial that is prime or written as a product of prime number polynomials. when information technology is prime or is written as a product of prime number polynomials.